 Forsberg is a senior researcher with a doctorate in practical ethics/philosophy focusing on methods for doing ethical evaluations of new technologies.
 The context for her work was public ethics advisory committees, and the work was carried out under the auspices of the Norwegian Committee for Research Ethics in Science and Technology, where she worked from 1999 until 2007.
 In this period she took part in several Norwegian and European research projects concerning the ethics of bio/gene technology, fishery technology development, ionising and non-ionising radiation, and so forth.

-She is also work package leader in the Naturalness in Human Cognitive Enhancement project and in the Printeger Project.
+Formerly she was the project leader of the PatentEthics project, work package leader in the Naturalness in Human Cognitive Enhancement project and work package leader in the Printeger Project.

 For her complete CV, see Forsberg CV complete May 2016

 Erik Thorstensen is a researcher with a background in the ethics of novel technologies, sciences of religion, and cultural studies.
 Earlier Erik has worked as a university lecturer, school teacher, researcher, and museum pedagogue.
 He started in the HiOA Research Group on Responsible Innovation through the FP7 Science in Society project Integrated EST Framework (EST-Frame) project and contributed in developing the TranS-domain Technology Evaluation Process (TranSTEP-approach).

 Erik is currently engaged in the EEA/Norway Grants projects “Resiliency and adaptation to climate change in regional strategies” and “Naturalness in Human Cognitive Enhancement”.
 From 2016 and to the end of 2019, Erik is connected as a PhD-student to the “Assisted Living Project”, funded by the Research Council of Norway.
 His interests include governance of novel technologies, ethics of novel technologies, theory of science, public participation, legitimation, cultural studies etc.